codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 In Go there're two distinct types of channels:
 - **Unbuffered**, they block until there's someone consuming on the other end of the channel
-- **Buffered**, these can be filled till the size declared, and block after.
+- **Buffered**, these can be filled till the size declared during creation, before blocking.
 {% endhint %}

 **crawler.go**